theNewFlesh/pyopenvdb/README.md

 Creates a docker container, which is used to build and package pyopenvdb.

 # Installation
-### Currently only for linux systems with x86_64 archiutecture
+### Currently only for linux systems with x86_64 architecture
 1. pip install pyopenvdb
 2. Find parent directory of pyopenvdb.so with `find / | grep -P 'pyopenvdb\.so`
 3. `export LD_LIBRARY_PATH=`[parent directory]

 # Installation